dlazesz/mosaic-n-gram-benchmark/README.md

     - Recursively or iteratively takes the permutations of all fields of the current word and the rest of the words of the n-gram

-2. "analog counter" algorithm implemented with itertools
+2. Odometer (i.e. "analog counter") algorithm implemented with itertools
     - Computes parameters ahead of time or dynamically to find the required number of repeats and cycles of each fields in each word in the n-gram and executes them in the required order